SteelCompendium/data-bestiary-md/Basilisk.md

 | Keywords: Magic, Ranged, Resistance  | Type: Maneuver  |
 | Distance: Ranged 5 × 2 line within 1 | Target: Special |

 Effect: The basilisk targets the first unobstructed creature in each column of the area.
 Each target magically begins to turn to stone.
 An already slowed target has a bane on resisting the roll.
-A creature restrained by this ability or a creature adjacent to them can use an action to cut the encroaching stone from their body, taking 8 damage which can’t be reduced in any way and ending the effect.
+A creature restrained by this ability or a creature adjacent to them can use an action to cut the encroaching stone from their body, taking 8 damage which can't be reduced in any way and ending the effect.

 **Poison Fumes (5 Malice)**